Relationships Sex and Health Education (RSE)

 At Hillside, we are using Coram Life Education (CLE), a leading children’s health and wellbeing charity, to support us in meeting these legal requirements.
 We will be using Coram Life Education’s online SCARF (Safety, Caring, Achievement, Resilience, Friendship) teaching resources.
 More information about Coram Life Education and SCARF can be found on their website: www.coramlifeeducation.org.uk

-As part of the process of reviewing our RSE policy, we are required to consult with parents and carers.
-Below we have added various RSE resources that will help to give you an overview of what will be taught in the different year groups.
+As part of the process of reviewing our RSE policy, we are have consulted with parents and carers.

 We recognise that parents/carers play a vital part in their child’s RSE and we encourage you to discuss these themes with your child at home.
 If further advice or support is required, or if you have any questions about the programme please email our PSHE Co-ordinator, Ms Long, via the school office: email@example.com